timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 tags: [c#, algorithms]
 ---

 A while ago we [looked](haystacks-needles-and-hardware-intrinsics) at two string-searching algorithms: a naive search and a version that is optimized for SIMD instructions.
-These algorithms are sufficient for searching short texts or looking for a single substring, but if you need to search for multiple words in a longer text, such as a book, you may experience delays in the search results.
+These algorithms are sufficient for searching short texts or looking for a single substring, but if you need to perform multiple searches over a longer text, such as a book, you may experience delays in the search results.
 To address this issue, there are faster string-searching algorithms that build indexing structures, like a suffix tree, during a preprocessing phase to speed up subsequent substring searches.

 In this post, we will learn about suffix trees, build one using Ukkonen's algorithm, and use it to search for strings.
 Suffix trees can be used for more than just string search, such as finding the longest repeated substring, the longest palindrome in a string, and implementing fuzzy string search (which we may cover in the future).
 Lately string processing algorithms have advanced significantly, particularly with the study of DNA sequences.